PurrCat101/PokemonApp/README.md

 # React + Vite
+Take a peek here: https://pokenest.netlify.app/

+Here's what it can do:

+Search Feature: Look up the names of the original 151 Pokémon with ease!
+Hover Fun: Enjoy cool effects when you hover over the Pokémon cards.
+Give it a try! 😊🔍🎉 Card Details: Click on a card to reveal a modal with detailed information on HP, attack, defense, and type.
+Dive deeper into the Pokémon world! 📊🎴✨

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.